AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 1

-    The following code provides an example on how to delete a row of data:
+    The following code provides an example on how to delete a row from a table:

     ```
     $request = [